BristolCompositesInstitute/abaci/README.md

 optional arguments:
   -h, --help            show this help message and exit -V, --version         show abaci version
-  -v, --verbose         output more information from abaqi -q, --quiet           don't output anything from abaqi -e, --echo            parse and display the config file, then stop.
-  -t, --codecov         compile subroutines for code coverage analysis -d, --debug           compile with debug flags
+  -v, --verbose         output more information from abaci -q, --quiet           output less information from abaci -e, --echo            parse and display the config file, then stop -t, --codecov         compile subroutines for code coverage analysis -d, --debug           compile with debug flags
   -c, --compile         compile only, don't run abaqus -j JOBS, --jobs JOBS  specify number of mpi jobs to run with Abaqus --config CONFIG       specify a different config file to default
                         ("abaci.toml")

+On execution, abaci will look for and parse an 'abaci.toml' configuration file in the current working directory, unless an alternative path has been specified via the '--config' option.
+Abaci will then compile the user subroutine and launch one or more abaqus jobs as specified by the 'job-spec' argument.
+If no job-spec is given, then all jobs with the 'default' tag are run.
+Regression checks are performed at the end for those jobs with checks specified.

 ```